28 Jul 2023

 The right management company can help you generate revenue while keeping your property in great condition.
 You can have your cake and eat it too.
 In fact, it’s a proven benefit to have activity in your home and to have a team of experts keep things in proper working order.

 Find the Perfect Community for Your Personality

-30A is an amazing place.
-It is an 18-mile road with a view made up of many different villages, all with a different personality.
-Spend some time to find out which village maximizes your mojo.
+30A is an incredible place.
+It is an 18-mile road with a view made up of many different villages, all with an individual personality.
+Spend some time in each village and figure out which maximizes your mojo.
 It’s best to buy in a neighborhood with a proven track record.
 However, it can be advantageous to purchase just outside of the famous villages along Florida’s Emerald Coast.

 Get Help From Local Resources

-You’ve found the perfect home in a great location!
-Does it need a little lipstick?
-Know local resources to help rejuvenate your vacation home in a competitive market.
+So, you’ve found the perfect home with a great location.
+But, it may need a little TLC.
+Many of our local resources do a great job at rejuvenating your vacation home to make it competitive in an ever-changing market.
 Have a list of trusted resources and companies to help with painting, decorating, landscaping, technical upgrades, and more.
-Also, keep in mind current trends (primary colors are out....monochromatic is in).
+Also, keep in mind current trends (primary colors are out.... monochromatic is in).

 Consider the Size of Your Property Management Team

 Find a company that is not too big, and not too small.
 The key to rental success is to find a management partner just the right size.
 Large enough to have a marketing presence, but small enough to be nimble and maintain the personal relationship that you desire.

 Look for Data-Driven Projections

 Choose an innovative management partner that utilizes data to stay on top of the market.
 Projections are great, but they need to be supported by numbers.
 A great property manager will use neighborhood history, portfolio actuals, and industry trends based on real data to set goals and expectations for your property.
 Choose a leader, not a follower.